vSAN Max Design and Operational Guidance

 Cluster Design and Sizing

-vSAN Max single site cluster should consist of a minimum of 7 hosts.
+vSAN Max single site cluster should consist of at least 4 hosts.

-Optimal Resilience.
+• Optimal Resilience.
 This will ensure that the cluster can support FTT=2 using RAID-6.
 While FTT=2 using RAID-6 only requires 6 hosts, a sustained failure of a host in a cluster consisting of just 6 hosts would result in an insufficient number of hosts to regain its prescribed level of resilience.
 7 hosts would be able to automatically regain its prescribed level of resilience upon a sustained host failure.
 7 hosts are also the minimum required host count for vSAN’s Auto-Policy Management feature to use RAID-6 when the cluster capacity management setting of Host Rebuild Reserve is enabled.
 For more information, see the post “Auto-Policy Management Capabilities with the ESA in vSAN 8 U1.”

-Reduce percentage of impact with a sustained host failure.
+• Reduce percentage of impact with a sustained host failure.
 As shown in the illustration below, percentage of impact of a host failure becomes much smaller as the cluster host count increases.
 As illustrated in the graph below, a cluster with a minimum of 7 hosts would impact no more than about 14% of the storage resources (capacity and performance) in the event of a sustained host failure.
 Increase the host count reduces the percentage of impact even more – as low as about 4% for a 24 host vSAN Max cluster.

 Figure.
 Recommended host count for a vSAN Max cluster.

-vSAN Max stretched cluster should consist of a minimum of 14 data hosts.
+vSAN Max stretched cluster should consist of a minimum of 8 data hosts.

 A stretched cluster with at least 7 hosts in each of the two data sites would ensure the cluster could support a storage policy with a secondary level of resilience of FTT=2 using RAID-6 erasure coding, and allow vSAN to regain its prescribed level of resilience in the event of a sustained host outage.
 An additional host beyond the minimum required allows vSAN to reconstruct the stripe and parity in the most efficient way, with the fewest performance implications.
 See the post “Using the vSAN ESA in a Stretched Cluster Topology” for more information.
+To ensure that the network connectivity between sites will meet the requirements of the workloads, see the "vSAN Stretched Cluster Bandwidth Sizing" document.

 For all cluster topology types, the recommended maximum cluster size for a vSAN Max cluster is 24 hosts.

-With the initial release of vSAN Max, VMware recommends a maximum of 24 hosts in a cluster, but 32 hosts in a vSAN Max cluster is the enforced limit.
+With the initial release of vSAN Max, VMware recommends a maximum of 24 hosts in a cluster, but 32 hosts in a vSAN Max cluster is the supported limit.
 The host count for the vSAN Max cluster and any vSAN compute clusters cannot exceed 128 hosts in total, as shown below.

 Figure.
 The maximum number of hosts participating in a vSAN Max cluster and client clusters.